Rubik's Revenge: In popular culture

 In "Cube Wars", an episode from the animated series Whatever Happened to...
 Robot Jones?, the students play a colored cube called the Wonder Cube which is similar to the Rubik's Revenge.

 Reception

-Games included Rubik's Revenge in their "Top 100 Games of 1982", finding that it helped to solve the original Rubik's Cube that the center pieces did not move, but noted "That's not true of this Supercube, which has added an extra row of subcubes in all three dimensions."
+Games included Rubik's Revenge in their "Top 100 Games of 1982", finding that it was helpful that the center pieces of the original 3×3×3 did not move, but noted "That's not true of this Supercube, which has added an extra row of subcubes in all three dimensions."